How to Write a Resume for Twilio

 Designed and shipped RESTful APIs for the messaging platform serving 15,000+ developers, handling 1.2B monthly API calls with 99.97% uptime and p95 latency under 85ms.

-The strong version quantifies the developer reach, scale, and reliability — metrics Twilio deeply cares about.
-It demonstrates API design ownership and production-grade thinking, directly aligning with 'Be an Owner' and 'Wear the Customer's Shoes.'
+Quantifies developer reach, scale, and reliability - the metrics Twilio cares about.
+It demonstrates API-design ownership and production-grade thinking, mapping directly to 'Be an Owner' and 'Wear the Customer's Shoes.'

 Weak